nathanpauwels/code-challenge-1/README.md

 1. MUST be in the form of a console application

-1. MUST be implemented one of the following languages: C# (.NET Core), JavaScript, Python, or Java
+1. MUST be implemented one of the following languages: C# (.NET Core), JavaScript, Python, BASH, PowerShell, or Java

 1. MUST be executable on Ubuntu 18.04+